 Other Fun Screens

 - Lap Summary – This can be helpful while doing workouts with lots of intervals (it’s easy to lose count while you’re deep in the pain cave).
 The lap summary will also show your max power, and it’s always fun seeing who can hit the highest wattage during city limit sprints.

 - Battery Save Mode – This is a feature that a few units have, such as the Garmin Edge 820.
 The screen goes blank while still recording all of your data.
-Perfect for rolling down the road and working through all of lives many puzzles.
+Perfect for rolling down the road and working through all of life’s many puzzles.
 Plus, your computer will basically never die.

 The amount of data we have available to us during our rides is larger than ever before.
-It’s easy to get caught up in all the numbers and let it consume our thoughts.
+It’s easy to get caught up in all the numbers and let them consume our thoughts.
 We don’t ride to generate numbers on a chart, and we certainly don’t need any more time than we already do staring at a screen.
-Setup your computer to optimize your efforts during focused training and keep it simple.
+Set up your computer to optimize your efforts during focused training and keep it simple.
 The time for deep analysis comes later after you upload your ride and fire up Strava or WKO.

 If you can’t remember the last time you simply went hard and focused on nothing but the sensations of going fast, the burn in your legs, and the positive thoughts in your head (they better be positive!), then I give you permission to ignore the computer every once in a while and just enjoy the ride.
 Your computer will still record every glorious pedal stroke, I promise!